 Research and evidence from the Mobile Overview Report (MOVR) indicates the expansion, fragmentation, and pace of change in mobile devices is accelerating.
 Web designers want their pages to respond appropriately when different devices use them, or when pages are resized.
-Pairing Responsive Web Design with a device detection solution is the most effective way to ensure web pages work the way their designers intend.
+Pairing Responsive Web Design with a device detection solution is the most effective way to ensure mobile web performance works the way their designers intend.

 Responsive Web Design (RWD) is a great framework for delivering a single code base that will make a web site look good on both mobile and desktop devices.
 RWD sites looks good, but are they optimized for performance?
 Do responsive pages load quickly?
 Does RWD effectively identify and handle the vast array devices encountered in the real world.
 The evidence says no.